melbo911/xroads/src/c/README.md

 To allow better control where to enable or disable these autogen roads, a library.txt file gets generated, which contains the coordinates of all available Ortho4XP tiles.
 These tiles will then be using the "hidden roads".
 Locations for which we do not have a Ortho tile, the autogen roads are still being shown.

 During the creation of the new net files, the "speed" of the AI cars is being reduced to 70%.
-This makes the cars travell with a more realistic speed.
+This makes the cars travel with a more realistic speed.
 The 70% is hardcoded in the code but can be modified based on own taste.

 After installation you simply run the binary again if Ortho tiles have been added or deleted.
 The program will then just update the library.txt accordingly.